junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 The color turns red around him.
 Like blood, like flame, thick and sluggish, smelling of rusty iron.

 Voices start coming through.
-Some laughter, deep and cold, snaky and uncomfortable; more yells of pain, through clenched teeth, through broken borns.
+Some laughter, deep and cold, snaky and uncomfortable; more yells of pain, through clenched teeth, through broken bones.

 He senses pain, worry, and a touch of fear, like sensing a coming storm at the edge of the sky; he senses guilt and regret, like sensing the coming of a high wave from a roaring sea.
 And there is something else, like a turbulence under the current, a fluster in the wind, a sprout showing in the middle of a winter, untimely, delicate, and utterly different from everything else that's rushing around in the Force.
 It's like a calling, so strong that it's pulling him step deeper and closer.
 So he trudges through the foggy red and black, moving through the pain and yelling.
 There, in the deep and afar, he sees -- no, he feels -- the color of blue.
 Faint and pale that it's almost turning into white, but it's a hint of blue, like the color of Obi-Wan's eyes.
 It doesn't make sense, but it's also all starting to make sense now.